 - Verify TCP/IP connectivity for Perceptive Content Server. - Create users and groups on the operating system network domain or directory, if needed.
-User names and passwords in the Perceptive Content Management Console must match the network user names and passwords. - Make sure that you have a user name and password for the Customer Portal at www.lexmark.com so you can download product files for installation. - Download and install the appropriate Perceptive Content Server for your operating system and database.
-We recommend that you create a new instance for the INOW database. - Optional.
-Assemble a server farm. - Start Perceptive Content Server. - License Perceptive Content unless you are installing an evaluation copy. - Start all Perceptive Content services. - Create and test a login profile. - Log in to Perceptive Content to create and test groups and users.
+User names and passwords in the Perceptive Content Management Console must match the network user names and passwords. - Download and install the appropriate Perceptive Content Server for your operating system and database.
+We recommend that you create a new instance for the INOW database. - Optional, Assemble a server farm. - Start Perceptive Content Server. - License Perceptive Content unless you are installing an evaluation copy. - Start all Perceptive Content services. - Create and test a login profile. - Log in to Perceptive Content to create and test groups and users.